fruitsaladchan/markdown-py/README.md

 # markdown-preview
-python script to view markdown files in your browser on port 8000
+lil python script to view markdown files in your browser on port 8000

 ![image1](./assets/img1.png)